Green Building and LEED Experience

 - Reduce items being transported to the landfill by focusing on recycling at job sites, finding local companies to use scrap wood, metal and more

-- Run dishwasher only once per week (when full)
+- Run the dishwasher only once per week (when full)

 - Turn lights off in rooms not in use